 Evidence for new ideas in science is often first visible in solutions to problems.
 Evidence for Bowen theory abounds in family examples: babies that are conceived and born, marriages that come alive again; family members who deal with the challenges of chronic illness or aging; new ways to engage ordinary and extraordinary challenges in “the dance of life.”
 There are many problems yet to address.
 The shift from an individual focus to a systems view holds promise in many fields.

 CSNSF aims to help “give Bowen theory to the world” through research projects, educational programs, and community services.
 Many of the educational programs and conferences cover their cost through registration.
-A new online series, Bowen theory and Science, was launched in October.
-Family Systems Forum, now in its 17th year of quarterly publication, covers the costs of printing and mailing through subscriptions.
+A new online series, Bowen theory, and Science was launched in October.
+Family Systems Forum, now over 20 years of the quarterly publication, covers the costs of printing and mailing through subscriptions.
 Ann Jones and Teresa Edmondson were added as new faculty this year.
 Ada Trillo accepted responsibility to direct the Border Programs with the dedicated faculty there.
 Board members and faculty continue to develop and direct programs and projects without pay.
-Research projects and writing, public speaking, developing and maintaining an active website and other contributions do not generate income and depend upon your generous contributions.
+Research projects and writing, public speaking, developing and maintaining an active website, and other contributions do not generate income and depend upon your generous donations.